kevinolega/callcentertrainingtips/6web/6web-w5.md

 1. What are the obstacles to perfect attendance?
 5 sentences.
 2. What are the things you can do to overcome these obstacles?
 10 sentences.
 3. What are the things that you need to avoid?
 10 sentences.
 4. What will you do daily, weekly, and monthly to achieve perfect attendance.
-30 sentences.
+40 sentences.

 ## LESSON 4

-1. Tell me a story aboout a skill that you're proud of.
+1. Tell me a story about a skill that you're proud of.
 10 sentences.
 2. Tell me a story about a weakness, disaster, obstacle, or problem that you had to overcome.
-20 sentences.
+30 sentences.
 3. Tell me a story about how you changed.
-20 sentences.
+30 sentences.

 ## LESSON 5